celulaproject/celula/README.md

   "zone": "optional:default to us-central1-c",
   "vmName": "optional",
   "machineType": "required",
-  "repositoryUrl": "optional:repository url to be launched", "diskSizeGb": "optional:number representing GB, default to 10", "diskType": "optional:default to pd-standard"
+  "repositoryUrl": "optional:repository url of the target code to be launched", "diskSizeGb": "optional:number representing GB, default to 10", "diskType": "optional:default to pd-standard"
 }